ArcaneNibble/cnoidal/format_notes.md

 | --------------------- |
 | `global_time_offset`  |

-This section stores a 64-bit time offset for all timestamps in this file (i.e. time 0 in the file will be displayed to a user as time `global_time_offset` (taking into account the timescale)).
+This section stores a (signed) 64-bit time offset that will be added to all timestamps in this file.
+A similar rendering effect can be achieved by changing `first_cycle` in the `LT_SECTION_TIME_TABLE`, but the semantic meaning of this section is different.
+The value in this section corresponds to `$timezero` in VCD files, and negative values always work.

 #### `LT_SECTION_EXCLUDE_TABLE`